WHAT IS THE EUROPEAN PATENT SYSTEM

 it comes time to locally file and publish a translation.

-So, cost-conscious filers may want to pare down their claims to 15
+filers may want to pare down their claims to 15 before filing either

-before filing either an original application or a national stage PCT
+an original application or a national stage PCT application.

-pages that are considered in the total page calculation include the
+considered in the total page calculation include the description, claims,

-EUR 500 for designating more than one of the states that are part of the
+than one of the states that are part of the European Patent Convention.

 The Search and Exam.
 The